Pinto006/regex-tutorial/git.md

 ### Capturing Groups
 /^#?<mark>([a-f0-9]{6}|[a-f0-9]{3})</mark>$/

 The next component is capturing groups  This is when you want to target a specific group of the match.
 The full regex statment is group 0.
 Anything you place in () wil groupd that piece of the expression into a group.
 You may want to do this to replace that piece of the match or look with group 0.

 ### Bracket Expressions
 /^#?(<mark>[a-f0-9]</mark>{6}|<mark>[a-f0-9]</mark>{3})$/

 The next component is bracket expressions.
 In our example they are seen twice as [a-f0-9].
 You are asking the expression to match any character within that bracket.
 In this example that would be any lower case letter between a and f and any digit between 0 and 9.

 ### Alternation
 <mark>/^#?([a-f0-9]{6}<mark>|</mark>[a-f0-9]{3})$/<mark>

 Alternations give the expression the option to search one thing OR anther.
 You can see it in our example with the vertical bar or pipe symbole "|", not to be confused with an uppercase I. In our example, the expression is saying to match [a-f0-9]{6} OR [a-f0-9]{3}.

 ### Literals
 /^<mark>#</mark>?([a-f0-9]{6}|[a-f0-9]{3})$/

 I wanted to also point out the literal that is being using in this regex.
 In our example, the literal is "#" meaning we are looking exactly for this character.
 The quantifiers later change how we want to match and want comes after the literal.

 ## Author

 My name is Mallorie Pinto.
-I am currently working as a beneifts specialist and have taken on a new challenge with a coding bootcamp.
-I am currently 2/3 of the way through my program through UCSD.
+I am currently working as a beneifts specialist and have taken on a new challenge by enrolling in a coding bootcamp.
+I am currently 2/3 of the way through my program with UCSD.
 I am hoping to change the tergectery of my career and become a full stack web developer.
 Please see my Github link below.

 [My GitHub](https://github.com/Pinto006?tab=repositories)